networkmastered/obsidian-compress/README.md

 File compressor creates a new file type which is a .ctxt(compressed txt).
 Although it says txt it does support markdown.
 The plugin is designed to be as automated as possible.
 Which means that you do not need to compress and decompress the files yourself.
 All you need to do is click the "Create new ctxt" button.
 Which will then create the new ctxt in the root directory of your vault.

 Once you have a new ctxt file you just need to edit it like a normal file.
 The plugin will do the rest.
-If you ever see the compressed data then close the tab and re-open it.
+If you ever see the compressed data then you should close the tab and re-open it.

 The editor works by taking Obsidian's default markdown editor and then telling it to not refresh it to the saved data(which doesnt always work), then once Obsidian saves the plugin will then copy all of the contents of the file and then compress it.